futuregrid/rain/doc/dev_shell.rst

 repository module, called "repo"

 #.
 Create a file to develop your functionality.
 This file will be called fgShellRepo.py and will be located in
    src/futuregrid/shell/ (change Repo with your module name).
-The file includes a class with the same name that inherites from cmd2.
+The file includes a class with the same name that inherits from cmd2.
 See the fgShellRepo.py file for more details.

 #.
 Add your methods that has to be like "do_<module><method>" i.e. do_repoget.
 In this way, in the shell we will have a